timtadh/hackthology/hackthology/content/blog/go_interation.md

     type Iterator func()(item interface{}, next Iterator)

-An iterator is function.
+This iterator is a function.
 Calling the function yields the next item in the collection and a continuation function pointer.
 When the continuation function pointer becomes nil, there are no more items left in the collection.
 Here's an example of how to use a functional iterator from a test case in my